Dave's Thoughts on Playing by Ear

 - Vary the tune a bit within the style

-If you're new to fiddle, I'd guess there are a couple of songs that you can sing or hum, like Happy Birthday, or Twinkle, Twinkle Little Star, or others, and that you could play these by ear on fiddle with a little experimentation.
+If you're new to your instrument, I'd guess there are a couple of songs that you can sing or hum, like Happy Birthday, or Twinkle, Twinkle Little Star, or others, and that you could play these by ear on fiddle or another instrument with a little experimentation.
 Try it!
 It's just a matter of developing this ability with fiddle tunes.
-If you listen to and try singing or playing along with your favorite fiddlers or with the Fiddle Hell repertoire CDs (which include slow versions of the tunes), you'll eventually have some of those tunes in your head.
-Then you can sound them out on your fiddle.
+If you listen to and try singing or playing along with your favorite musicians or with the Fiddle Hell repertoire CDs (which include slow versions of the tunes), you'll eventually have some of those tunes in your head.
+Then you can sound them out on your fiddle or other instrument.
 I know it's hard at the beginning, but it'll get easier over time.

 Here's my personal experience.
 I've learned some tunes by ear and some from music.
 The ones that I'm most comfortable with and that sound the best are almost always the ones I picked up by ear.